jantonioavalos/jantonioavalos/src/content/posts/case-study-my-portfolio.md

 ## Results and improvements

-- Using my **own domain** to support my professional online presence
+- Used my **own domain** to support my professional online presence
 - A beautiful **case study** that got me several interviews.
 - I could **track the visitors'** journey and engagement with google analytics.
-- **SEO options** easy to modify
+- **SEO options** were limited but easy to modify

 **The downside:**

-- Paying for the personalization options as premium features.
+- Paying for the personalisation options as premium features.
 - Limited to use a collection of customizable templates.
 - Format not compatible for blogging.
 - Social media icons/links were limited (i.e. No GitHub or Medium).